darthcrypto87/Decerd-Poker-Series---Proposal/README.md

 Examlpe for a valid tweet:
 "#DidYouKnowDecred has a Poker series that pays prices in #DCR and I want to participate. $DCR #Decred #DecredPokerSeries #Poker"

+Also potential participants have to follow Decred on Twitter.